MichaelMansourati/no-swearing/README.md

 This repository contains the back-end database calls, and entire database scripts and seeds for the project ColourScape.

 ## ColourScape Description
-Browse Toronto by colour the next time you have a great outfit and need a matching wall for that perfect Instagram picture.
+Got an amazing outfit but no walls to take photos in front of?
+Browse Toronto and its various neighbourhoods by your desired colour palettes with Colourscape.

 ## Stack Requirements
 - React
 - JavaScript
 - Google Cloud Platform Vision API
 - Flickr API
-- Google Maps API

 ## How to use seed files
 Run 'psql -U _your_dbname_ _your_username_' on command line, and enter password when prompted.